 Just remember these synonyms are fully interchangeable.
-For example, if a homework question requires a function of type card -> int and the REPL reports your solution has type suit rank -> int, this is okay because the types are "the same."
+For example, if you need to write a function of type card -> int and the REPL reports your solution has type suit rank -> int, this is okay because the types are "the same."